 - a.
 Oil added to air compressor.
 The air compressor has a visual sight glass showing the oil level.
 This must be inspected every shift (while operating). - b.
 Air compressor belt tight and in good condition - c.
 The oil strainer should be checked and cleaned periodically.
 A high vacuum reading on the suction side of the pump (over 10") is a good indication that the strainer needs to be cleaned.
 Strainers provided by Webster will use a wire mesh basket inside a canister.
-After turning the pump off (and making sure there is no pressure on the strainer), unscrew the yoke to gain access to the basket.
+After turning the pump off (and making sure there is no pressure on the strainer), unscrew the yoke to gain access to the bas-

+- ket.
 The canister does not need to be drained.
 Be careful with the gasket when removing or replacing the cover to insure a good seal.
-The basket can be lifted out and cleaned with a soft brush and cleaning solution.
+The basket can be lifted out and cleaned with a soft brush and cleaning solution. - d.

-- d.
 Vacuum within the 10" limit on suction side of pump (indicates need to clean strainer, as described above).
 If cleaning the strainer does not resolve this, check the other valves between the tank and gauge for plugged or closed position. - e.
 Air atomized oil nozzles should be cleaned periodically, depending on the type of operation and the observed need for cleaning.
 Extended operation at very low rates (less then 15% of capacity) can cause carbon buildup on the outside of the nozzle.
 This can be cleaned with a rag and cleaning solution.
 If the fire is showing some deterioration, and the external surfaces are clean, then the nozzles should be removed, disassembled and cleaned using a soft brush and cleaning solution. - f.
 If the edges of the air atomizing nozzle are not sharp, or the nozzle shows sign of wear and the combustion is deteriorated, the nozzle should be replaced.
-The nozzle part number is given on the material list of the unit.
-In general, a single port (center hole) or multiport (multiple hole at the spray angle) nozzle with a spray angle of 70 degrees will work well for light oil. - g.
+The nozzle part number is given on the material list of the unit. - g.
 Pressure atomized oil nozzles have a filter feeding the nozzle that can be plugged over time.
 The filter can be unscrewed from the back cleaned, using a soft brush and cleaning solution.
-When these nozzles are removed form the nozzle body (see Figure B-19), the plastic seals at the end of the nozzle must be replaced, or the nozzle may not seal correctly.
+When these nozzles are removed form the nozzle body (see Figure B-15), the plastic seals at the end of the nozzle must be replaced, or the nozzle may not seal correctly.
 The seal can be slid off of the nozzle and a new one installed.
 Use extreme care to not put any cuts or nicks in the seal.
 Once the seal is on, the nozzle can be inserted and screwed into the nozzle body. - h.
-If a pressure atomized oil nozzle needs to be replaced, it should be a Delevan Veriflow type, using a 60 degree spray angle for 200-350 BHP and 80 degrees for 400 BHP. - i.
+If a pressure atomized oil nozzle needs to be replaced, it should be a Delevan Veriflow type. - i.
 Check safety limits, including pressure and temperature switches